Surendra0008/hackerrank/README.md

 # hackerrank
 solutions for problems on hackerrank
 # 💫 About Me:
-🌱 I’m currently learning python django<br>💬 Ask me about - Don't ask me<br>⚡ Fun fact - The first computer program was invented by a woman, that's why it is hard to understand.
+🌱 I’m currently learning python django<br>💬 Ask me about - Don't ask me<br>⚡ Fun fact - The first computer program was invented by a woman, that's why it is hard to understand.<br>heart_eyes

 ## 🌐 Socials: